Airspeed Horsa: Background

 However, thinking eventually evolved into using gliders to land both troops and heavy equipment in the theatre of operations.
 The first glider produced was the General Aircraft Hotspur, which first flew on 5 November 1940.
-It was Several problems were found with the Hotspur's design, the worst being its inability to carry sufficient troops.
+Several problems were found with the Hotspur's design, the worst being its inability to carry sufficient troops.
 It was believed that airborne troops should be landed in larger groups than the eight that the Hotspur could carry, and that the number of towplanes required would prove to be impractical.
 There were also concerns that the gliders would have to be towed in tandem, which would be extremely hazardous at night or through cloud.

 Accordingly, it was decided that the Hotspur would be used only as a training glider, while British industry continued with the development of several different gliders, including a larger 25-seater assault glider, which would become the Airspeed Horsa.
 On 12 October 1940, Specification X.26/40 was issued, calling for a large assault glider.
 The specification required the use of wood where possible to conserve critical supplies of metal.
 Airspeed would designate the Horsa the AS.51.

 Airspeed assembled a team headed by aircraft designer Hessell Tiltman whose efforts began at the de Havilland technical school at Hatfield, Hertfordshire, before relocating to Salisbury Hall, London Colney.
 The Horsa was to have had paratroopers jumping from doors on either side of the fuselage, while the glider remained under tow, while combat landings would have been secondary.
 The widely set doors enabled simultaneous egress, as well as for troops to fire on nearby enemies while still in the glider.
 For this they were provided with several firing points in the roof and tail.
-That idea was dropped, and it was decided to just have the glider land troops.
+That idea was dropped, and it was decided that the glider would simply land troops.